uezo/ChatdollKit/README.md

 ### Speech Service

-Attach the `SpeechListener` component from `ChatdollKit/Scripts/SpeechListener` for speech recognition and the `TTSLoader` component from `ChatdollKit/Extension` for speech synthesis.
+Attach the `SpeechListener` component from `ChatdollKit/Scripts/SpeechListener` for speech recognition and the `SpeechSynthesizer` component from `ChatdollKit/Scripts/SpeechSynthesizer` for speech synthesis.
 Configure the necessary fields like API keys and language codes.
 Enabling `PrintResult` in the SpeechListener settings will output recognized speech to the log, useful for debugging.

 <img src="Documents/Images/readme081/08_setup_speech.png" width="640">